Because many people get time off over Christmas, we often get asked by our readers if trekking to Machu Picchu in December is a good idea.

 That being said, some days are totally clear.
-If you’re not the rainy type person then trekking to Machu Picchu in December may not be the best option for you.
+If you’re not the rainy type person then trekking to Machu Picchu late in the year may not be the best option for you.

 Cloud cover is also a factor you need to consider.
 Photographers generally avoid the wet season in Machu Picchu like the plague because more often than not, cloud cover obscures the best views.

 Once again though, this is not always the case and some days (and occasionally weeks) will be crystal clear with stunning vistas.

 The ruins of Machu Picchu are often shrouded in cloud and this is certainly not the best way to see the ancient citadel in all its glory.

 Another consideration when trekking to Machu Picchu in December is the trails themselves.
 These can be water logged and often extremely muddy.
 The Inca Trail is often steep and gets quite slippery when the mud thickens.

 The mud is never extremely deep however, and there are usually ways around it.
 You may want to bring some gaiters with you though.

 Because December is in the wet season, crowd levels on the Inca Trail and Machu Picchu drop considerably.
 Over a million tourists visited the ancient ruins last year.
 With so many tourists, the trail and city can sometimes become quite hectic.

 This often detracts from the overall experience and takes away the magical element that should surround Machu Picchu.
 The chances of having a more relaxed trek are far higher in December.